Daanoz/ha-google-photos/README.md

 ## Notes / Remarks / Limitations

-- Currently the album media list is cached for 50 minutes.
+- Currently the album media list is cached for 3 hours.
+- Directly after loading the integration / starting HA, the album will only contain 100 items.
+This is done to reduce server load on the Google Photos servers, every 30 seconds a new batch of media is requested.

 ## Future plans

-- Reduce start-up time integration (currently loads entire album which can be slow)
+- Give end user more control over album cache time
 - Support for videos
 - Support loading media using [content categories](https://developers.google.com/photos/library/guides/apply-filters#content-categories)
 - Support loading media filtered by date/time